-My good friend Duane, who has owned and operated his sporting goods store since 1986, said he had a waiting list of guys who would plunk their hard-earned dineros down on his counter for one, but he couldn’t get one to sell.
-So, it was with much appreciation that I opened the shipping box in his store — he is our FFL dealer that my guns get shipped to — and brought out the new, brightly-lettered Ruger box with the gun presumably inside…
+My good friend Duane, who has owned and operated his sporting goods store since 1986, said he had a waiting list of guys who would plunk their hard-earned dineros down on his counter for one.
+However, he couldn’t get one to sell.
+So, it was with much appreciation that I opened the shipping box in his store — he is our FFL dealer that my guns get shipped to — and brought out the new, brightly-lettered Ruger box with the Ruger 57 presumably inside.

 This box is a new design for Ruger.
 Nobody will mistake what company made this gun, to be sure.
 I like it.
 It’s different, in sort-of bright, showy, billboard-y style.

 So, when I was opening the box, I was prepared to be impressed.
 After all, if the gun was half as impressive as the box it came in, we were in for quite a treat.
 I was not disappointed.
 I was all set to unbox this blaster and find the modern equivalent of Buck Roger’s U-235 Atomic Ray Gun.

 The Ruger did not look like that, but I’m sure it will be at least as potent.
 After all, the 5.7×28 is one tiny atomic round, according to some.